 Historically, we have operated in two segments, Marine Technology Products and Equipment Leasing.
-During the second quarter of fiscal 2021, our Board determined to exit the Leasing Business and instructed management to develop and implement a plan to dispose of those operations.
+During the second quarter of fiscal 2021, our Board decided to exit the Leasing Business and instructed management to develop and implement a plan to dispose of those operations.
 Accordingly, the assets, excluding cash, and liabilities of the Leasing Business are considered held for sale and the Leasing Business operations are presented as discontinued operations.
-See Note 2 - "Assets Held for Sale and Discontinued Operations" to our condensed consolidated financial statements for more details.
+See Note 2 - "Assets Held for Sale and Discontinued Operations" to our consolidated financial statements for more details.

 Revenue from the Marine Technology Products business includes sales of Seamap equipment and sales of Klein equipment.
 This business operates from locations near Bristol, United Kingdom; Salem, New Hampshire; Huntsville, Texas; Johor, Malaysia and in Singapore.
-During February 2019, the Company completed the sale of its Australian operations in Brisbane, Australia.
-See Note 23 - "Sale of Subsidiaries" to our condensed consolidated financial statements for additional details.

-The discontinued operations of the Equipment Leasing business includes all land leasing activity, sales of lease pool equipment and certain other equipment sales and services related to those operations.
+The discontinued operations of the Leasing Business includes all land leasing activity, sales of lease pool equipment and certain other equipment sales and services related to those operations.
 This business has been conducted from our locations in Huntsville, Texas; Calgary, Canada; Bogota, Colombia; and Budapest, Hungary.
 This included the operations of our subsidiaries MCL, MEL and our branch in Colombia.